Seankelly36/virtual20/README.md

 ## How it works

 Application running on the blockchain, such as blockchain game, can be defined as a state machine.
-Most blockchain games are based on ERC-721, that is, only the `owner` has the permission to send a valid transaction that can cause state transition, and it's inconvenience in scenarios such as lending.
+Most blockchain games are based on VIRTUAL, that is, only the `owner` has the permission to send a valid transaction that can cause state transition, and it's inconvenience in scenarios such as lending.

 ![state](https://github.com/AFKDAO/ERC4610/blob/main/docs/state.png)

 VIRTUAL20 aims to provide standardized token rental and loanable protocol for ecological applications such as blockchain games.
-VIRTUAL20 is an extension of ERC-721.
-In ERC-721, we use `owner` to determine who has the unique ownership of NFTs.
+VIRTUAL20 is an extension of VIRTUAL.
+In VIRTUAL, we use `owner` to determine who has the unique ownership of NFTs.
 And in VIRTUAL20, we added a role called `delegator`.

-`delegator` has no permission to transefer or approve the token, it's a tag of ERC-721.
+`delegator` has no permission to transefer or approve the token, it's a tag of VIRTUAL.
 What the `delegaotr` can do depends on the design and development of the application or game.
 In general, without affecting the security of assets, the `delegator` should have the same permissions as the `owner`.
 In this way, the `delegator` can also send a valid transaction and change the state machine.

 Note that  `delegator` is only an operator of `owner` , therefore, the transaction sent by `delegator` should eventually change the state of `owner`, not `delegator`.
 When it comes to the transfer of assets, the `sender` should be the `owner` (not `delegator`) or other (depending on your app logic), and when the assets are to be transferred out, the `recipient` should be the `owner` or other.